System Design Space

 hard

-In real work, it connects happens-before, logical time, and TLA+ to practical protocol design, where a mistake in invariants later turns into an extremely expensive production bug.
+In real work, it connects happens-before, logical time, and TLA+ to practical protocol design, where a mistake in invariants can become an expensive failure.

-In interviews and engineering discussions, it is especially useful as a reminder that missing formal models often hide behind intuition until the first serious race condition or split-brain incident appears.
+In interviews and engineering discussions, it is a useful reminder that a missing formal model often looks like confident intuition until the first serious race condition or split-brain incident appears.

 Practical value of this chapter